Suspicions (Star Trek: The Next Generation): Plot

 Guinan (Whoopi Goldberg) visits Dr. Beverly Crusher (Gates McFadden) in her quarters, complaining of "tennis elbow".
 Crusher breaks the news that she is no longer a doctor on the Enterprise and will be facing a court martial.
 She tells Guinan the whole story.

 A Ferengi scientist, Dr. Reyga (Peter Slutsker), has created a metaphasic shielding technique, but racial profiling and his unorthodox methods have left most scientists in the field ignoring his work.
-Dr. Crusher decided to play the role of a "scientific diplomat" and invite other scientists versed in the field to come to the Enterprise and view a demonstration of the doctor's prototype.
+Dr. Crusher decides to play the role of a "scientific diplomat" and invite other scientists versed in the field to come to the Enterprise and view a demonstration of the doctor's prototype.
 As they are all skeptical, they decide that someone other than the Ferengi should pilot the shuttle outfitted with the shielding.
 Jo'Bril (James Horan), a Takaran, volunteers.

 At the test flight, they all watch from the bridge as Jo'Bril enters the star.
 Everything seems to be going as planned until suddenly Jo'Bril becomes short of breath, and barely pilots the shuttle out of the star before dying.
 Everyone considers Reyga a failure, but he cannot accept that something went wrong.
 No one can find any trouble with the shuttlecraft.
 Also, Dr. Crusher cannot determine the cause of Jo'Bril's death.
 In fact, she cannot understand his physiology at all, especially why his cells seem to be decaying at such a slow rate.
 However, he is judged dead.
 Reyga pleads with the other scientists to allow him a second test.
 Dr. Crusher reluctantly refuses, but he seems determined to prove himself.
 A few hours later, he is found dead due to a plasma discharge.
 It is judged a suicide by Security Chief Lt.
 Worf (Michael Dorn), but Crusher intuitively knows it was neither a suicide nor an accident.